turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_sinatra_with_horses.md

 * What are we testing so far in our Horses app?
 * What aren't we testing?
-* Assuming that our tests will have some setup, execution, assertions, and teardown, what might be included in each phase?
+* Assuming that these unwritten tests will have some setup, execution, assertions, and teardown, what might be included in each phase?

 ## What are Feature Tests?